 An elopement with just the two of you is perfect if you’re looking for an epic adventure, or something super intimate.
 It gives you the freedom to go almost anywhere and do almost anything!
 If you imagine yourself hiking out to a remote location, this is likely the best option!

 Family + Friends

 Bringing your family and friends can also be an epic adventure!
 There are so many amazing elopement spots around Maine that require little to no hiking and have some insane views!
-There are so many ways you can include guests into your elopement day.
-It's important to keep in mind though that the more people invited, the more limited your location choices are.
+There are so many ways you can include guests on your elopement day.
+It’s important to keep in mind though that the more people invited, the more limited your location choices are.

 Can’t Decide?
 Don’t!

 Want alone time with just you and your partner, but also time to celebrate with your guests?
 That’s totally possible too!
 You can easily have an intimate ceremony alone where you exchange private vows AND have a larger ceremony with your guests for your elopement.
 Or invite your friends and family to join after the ceremony for a fun reception and dinner!

 When picking where to stay, go back to your vision of your elopement day.
 Do you picture yourself hosting friends and family for a fun reception?
 Or do you imagine just you and your partner hanging out after your Maine elopement?
 Find a place that can accommodate that vision.

 Try to find a place no more than 30 minutes away from your ceremony site to make travel on the day a bit easier.
 After a full day of wedding festivities and adventuring, you don’t want to drive too far back to your place.
 I recommend Airbnb.com to find a beautiful, and often times less expensive, house to stay in, giving yourself an entire place to yourself instead of just a hotel room.
 I’ve found that when couples rent cabins or houses rather than hotel rooms, they have more freedom on their wedding day to relax and include items that make it more personal.